groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/j2k-to-png.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-J2K"
+        - icon: "far fa-image"
           title: " About J2K File Format"
           content: |
             A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
-This file format is used by the Joint Photographic Experts Group (JPEG) 2000 files.
-J2K files store metadata information about the image file in XML unlike .jpeg or .jpg that use the EXIF format for this purpose.
-J2K files support 15-bit color, alpha transparency, and lossless compression.
-Several commercial APIs exist to decode JPEG 2000 imags such as J2K-Codec.
-A J2K file can be opened on Windows OS using the standard image viewers.

           link: "https://docs.fileformat.com/image/j2k/"

     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"